verifa/ansible-katas/4-roles/README.md

       use: service  # disclaimer on this shit
 ```

 This playbook installs a webserver called Nginx, and configures it with some custom configuration, and finally starts the server.
 The nitty details are not important to us, but as you can see, this playbook is starting to grow.
-It is also taking on the role of installing nginx, and configuring it.
-It is reasonable to assume that we might perhaps want to have a playbook that installs or configures nginx in the future as well.
-Perhaps only one of them.
+It is also taking on the role of both installing nginx, and configuring it.
+It is also reasonable to assume that we might perhaps want to have a playbook that does one or the other of these things again in the future.

 > continue explanation or whatever...